NethServer/nethserver-firewall-base/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_PortForward.rst

 Port forward
 ============

-Use this panel to change firewall rules ie to open a specific port (or a range of ports) on the server and forward the traffic from a port to another.
+Use this panel to change firewall rules, i.e. to open a specific port (or a range of ports) on the server and forward the traffic from a port to another.
 Port forwarding rules allow access to hosts on the local network from the Internet.

 Create / Modify
 ===============